 When you’re developing an initiative, you always want to think about the future.
 For example, will you be launching this initiative in different countries?
 Are there any spin-off initiatives down the line?
 What’s next in the pipeline?

-The more you can plan ahead, the better equipped you’ll be to tie your current and future branding together; when you know what’s coming, you can start thinking about how to incorporate your current brand elements into your future initiatives.
+The more you can plan ahead, the better equipped you’ll be to tie your current and future branding together.
+When you know what’s coming, you can start thinking about how to incorporate your current brand elements into your future initiatives.

-Don’t Get So Attached to Your Branding That You Can’t Switch Gears When Something Isn’t Working
+Switch Gears When Something Isn’t Working

 Now, we’ve been talking about how important it is to keep your branding consistent.
 But if your branding isn’t connecting with your potential donors, it doesn’t matter if it’s consistent — it will fall flat across all your initiatives.

-You want to keep your branding consistent across your different initiatives — but before you lock in that branding, you want to make sure it’s the right branding for your audience.
+You want to keep your branding consistent across your different initiatives — but before you lock in that branding, you want to make sure it’s right for your audience.
 And the best way to do that?

 When you’re setting up a new initiative, get feedback from your donors.
-Ask them the important questions about your branding.
+Ask them the important questions about your nonprofit branding.
 What do they think of your logo?
 How about your layout?
 Is there something about your design that makes them feel uneasy about donating?

 Or, if you don’t want to ask your users, you can set up user testing to get the data you need to make the best branding decisions.
 For example, let’s say you’re trying to figure out which colors work best.
 Set up an A/B test for two different color palettes and see which performs better.
 Or, if you’re trying to determine how to design a landing page, A/B test two different layouts and see which gets better results.
 Then, once you have the data on what’s working for your audience, take that and apply it across all your initiatives.